ursetto/a2composer/README.md

 <img src="midi-magic-select.png" />

-I've implemented a MIDI converter in [qrs2midi.py](qrs2midi.py).
+First, I've implemented a MIDI converter in [qrs2midi.py](qrs2midi.py).
 Piano roll files in `roll/` have been converted to `.mid` files in `midi/`.
-You can start the piano roll in an emulator while you play the midi file, and it lines up decently enough.
+If you start the piano roll in an emulator while you play the midi file, it lines up pretty decently.

-Additionally, I've written a patch for MIDI-MAGIC in [midi-magic/](midi-magic) to reimplement the missing disk functionality and get the piano roll program fully working.
+Additionally, I've written a patch for the driver in [midi-magic/](midi-magic) to reimplement the missing disk functionality and get the piano roll program fully working.
 Fully annotated source is available there.
-The piano roll background (from file `LOGO`) is unfortunately still corrupt.
+The static piano roll background is unfortunately still corrupt.

 <img src="midi-magic-roll.png"/>